 Do you have questions about website DIY?
 Or do you need someone help creating your content?
 Or someone to create the whole website for you?
 Book a Free Marketing Strategy session?

 PS.
-This article is a part of The Perfect Bookkeeper Website DIY series where you can learn common mistakes bookkeepers make on their website and how to fix them, understand website terms, costs and hidden costs.
+This article is a part of The Website Basics Mini Course where you can learn common mistakes bookkeepers make on their website and how to fix them, understand website terms, costs and hidden costs.
 PLUS work out your niche and target market, plan your website design and content.
-Keep your eye out for the next episode.